CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

-Compartments, FPP Links and Curvature - how to build elongated cells.
+whichCompartments, FPP Links and Curvature - how to build elongated cells.
 ------------------------------------------------------------------------------------------------------------

 The goal of this tutorial is to teach you how to transform the most basic simulation involving just a single cell into